White Lady Hailed A ‘Shero’ For Stopping Racist Attack On Two Spanish-Speaking Women

 Irrespective of how sad and primitive the idea of racism seems to be in this day and age, this is not an isolated incident, as the problem of racism seems to be everywhere.

 Earlier this year, a lady was “viciously” attacked by two women in a London train for speaking in Spanish.
-According to a report by the Independent, “the 24-year-old woman was left with head injuries after she was set upon by two female passengers who pulled her hair,” for committing the ‘crime’ of not speaking in English.
+According to a report by the Independent, “the 24-year-old woman was left with head injuries after she was set upon by two female passengers who pulled her hair,” for committing the “crime” of not speaking in English.